 You’ll first want to get an idea of what is around you.
 Stopping at the Kīlauea visitor center should be your first priority.

-It is here that you’ll learn about the different types of lava flows.
-You will also get to see the different advancements scientists are making to explore and better understand lava and the earth’s core.
+Here, you’ll learn about the different types of lava flows.
+You will also see the different advancements scientists make to explore and better understand lava and the Earth’s core.
 They have all the Hawaii Volcano National Park facts.

-Once you roam around the museum and snag a map of the park, you might want to jump right into actually seeing lava flow out into the ocean.
-The thing is though you are still a ways away from the shore.
+Once you roam around the museum and snag a map of the park, you might want to jump right into seeing lava flow out into the ocean.
+The thing is, though, you are still a ways away from the shore.

 In fact, it will take about 45 minutes to travel down the road to get to the place where you can park and then another 30-minute hike to the coastline over frozen lava fields.

-So, you might want to wait and do this last for 2 reasons.
+So, you might want to wait and do this last for two reasons.

-First, there is a lot to see and do between the visitor center and the shoreline.
+First, there is much to see and do between the visitor center and the shoreline.
 Just making a beeline to the flowing lava will have you missing out on some amazing sites.

 Second, viewing the lava lake at dusk is far more stunning than watching it during daylight hours.
-Normally the glowing light is visible during the day.
-To get that remarkable and unforgettable view, wait till dusk.
+Normally, the glowing light is visible during the day.
+Wait until dusk to get that remarkable and unforgettable view.

 Thurston Lava Tube

-The Thurston Lava Tube is one of the more popular sights to see at Hawaii Volcanoes National Park.
+The Thurston Lava Tube is one of the more popular sights at Hawaii Volcanoes National Park.

-It is a spot where lava passed through clean leaving an open area for you to walk through.
+It is a spot where lava passed through, leaving an open area for you to walk through.
 It’s basically a cave that anyone can walk through.
-The ground is flat, and it goes on a short distance and is a must-see.
+The ground is flat, and it goes on for a short distance and is a must-see.

 Crater Rim Road